Back to IMS Schedule

 Wed 10 Jun | 10:10 - 11:50

-156AB
+Room 156AB

-Phase and amplitude control blocks are central to scalable phased-array beamforming, but pushing bandwidth, accuracy, bidirectionality, and integration density simultaneously remains challenging.
+Phase and amplitude control blocks are central to scalable phased array beamforming, but pushing bandwidth, accuracy, bidirectionality, and integration density simultaneously remains challenging.
 This session highlights recent circuit innovations that deliver phase-invariant gain control, wideband vector-modulation phase shifting, and switchless bidirectional operation.
 The papers span ultracompact reciprocal phase-inverting architectures, broadband bidirectional amplitude–phase control for multibeam transceivers, and phase-compensated VGA designs over wide tuning ranges.

 10:10 - 10:30